-The Council had 270.9 budgeted full time equivalent staff at 31st March 2013.
 The Council's services and activities vary widely, covering homelessness and housing services, the collection of refuse, leisure and recreation, car parking, planning services, cemeteries, environmental health and many other services.
-More details of these services and the main achievements of the Council and its performance can be found in the Council's website (www.easthants.gov.uk).
+More details of these services and the main achievements of the Council and its performance can be found on the Council's website (www.easthants.gov.uk).